Brow lift

 What is a brow lift?

-As we age, the outer part of the eyebrows tends to droop, creating heaviness along with wrinkles and skin folds around the corners of the eyes.
-A brow lift (also called a forehead lift) is a surgical procedure that improves the heaviness in the upper eye area and re-positions the brow.
+As we age, the outer part of the eyebrows can begin to droop, causing heaviness, wrinkles, and skin folds around the corners of the eyes.
+A brow lift (also known as a forehead lift) is a surgical procedure that lifts and repositions the brows, helping to reduce this heaviness and open up the upper eye area.

 How is a brow lift performed?